Aliases for TAF5 Gene

 GeneCards Summary for TAF5 Gene

 TAF5 (TATA-Box Binding Protein Associated Factor 5) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and HIV Life Cycle.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Among its related pathways are Gene Expression and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is TAF5L.

 UniProtKB/Swiss-Prot for TAF5 Gene

 TAFs are components of the transcription factor IID (TFIID) complex, PCAF histone acetylase complex and TBP-free TAFII complex (TFTC).
 TAFs components-TIIFD are essential for mediating regulation of RNA polymerase transcription.
 TAF5/TAFII100 interacts strongly with the histone H4-related TAF6/TAFII80 and the histone H3-related TAF9/TAFII31, as well as a stable complex comprised of both TAF5/TAFII80 and TAF6/TAFII31.
 Apparently weaker interactions of TAF5/TAFII100 with TBP, TAF1/TAFII250, TAF11/TAFII28, and TAF12/TAFII20, but not TAF7/TAFII55, also have been observed.